-The Becky Colvin Memorial Award provides juniors in the Certificate Program in Environmental Studies or concentrating in ecology and evolutionary biology (EEB) with support for travel, research supplies and other expenses associated with field research for their senior thesis.
-Awardees are selected by the director of HMEI and the chair of the Department of Ecology and Evolutionary Biology in consultation with the Colvin family.
+The Becky Colvin Memorial Award provides juniors enrolled in the Minor in Environmental Studies or majoring in ecology and evolutionary biology (EEB) with support for travel, research supplies and other expenses associated with field research for their senior thesis.
+Awardees are selected by the executive director of HMEI and the chair of the Department of Ecology and Evolutionary Biology in consultation with the Colvin family.

 Applying for the Award

-- A project description with a separate paragraph addressing the environmental relevance of your proposed topic (word doc);
+- A project title and a description addressing the environmental relevance of your proposed topic (in Word);

-- An itemized budget detailing the costs associated with your research and travel;
+- An itemized budget detailing the costs associated with your research and travel (in Excel);

-- A list of all other funding sources you have received and any you have applied for;
+- A list of all other funding sources you have received and any you have applied for (in Word);

 - A copy of your transcript (unofficial copy will be accepted); and

 - A letter of recommendation from your faculty thesis adviser – must be received by Friday, March 22, 2024.

 Please feel free to reach out to Emily Ahmetaj, Internship Program Manager if you have any questions.

 Thesis Title: Allopatric and sympatric acoustic divergence in Oophaga pumilio throughout the Bocas del Toro Archipelago